-Fairlea Grange is an imposing Gothic Townhouse in Abergavenny and was once the childhood home of Ethel Lina White, whose book The Wheel Spins was adapted by Alfred Hitchcock into the classic hit movie, The Lady Vanishes.
-It is now a large holiday home available to rent for celebrations and get-togethers with family or friends.
+Fairlea Grange is a historic holiday cottage in Wales.
+This imposing Gothic Townhouse located in Abergavenny was once the childhood home of Ethel Lina White, whose book The Wheel Spins was adapted by Alfred Hitchcock into the classic hit movie, The Lady Vanishes.
+It is now a large holiday house available to rent for parties, celebrations and get-togethers with family or friends.

 What to expect from Fairlea Grange